mcaceresb/stata-gtools/README.md

   (If the targets exist the function will throw an error without `replace`).
 - `gcollapse, labelformat` allows specifying the output label using placeholders.
 - `gcollapse, missing` outputs a missing value for sums if all inputs are missing.
+- `gcollapse, sumcheck` keeps integer types with `sum` if the sum will not overflow.

 Differences from `xtile`, `pctile`, and `_pctile`